 Our group will meet at the hotel in Calgary, Canada around 7 PM where you can meet everyone and get to know each other.
-After short introducing meeting we will go to our very first diner as a group.
+After a short introductory meeting we will go to our very first dinner as a group.

 Night in Calgary.

-By 7 AM on January 13 we will head toward Canadian Rockies.
+By 7 AM on January 13 we will head toward the Canadian Rockies.

-Our final Itinerary will depend on the weather and lighting condition, which is very hard to predict a way ahead.
-So we can now exactly our Itinerary on about January, 5th.
+Our final Itinerary will depend on the weather and lighting conditions, which is very hard to predict so far ahead.
+We can have an exact itinerary around January 5th.

-In general, we will spend 1-2 nights in small city of Banff in the middle of the Banff National Park where we will take a pictures of frozen lakes and surrounding mountains and glaciers.
-If weather conditions will be right than we definitely will take a pictures of a methane bubbles which are frozen into ice in Lake Minnewanka.
+In general, we will spend 1-2 nights in the small city of Banff in the middle of the Banff National Park where we will take a pictures of frozen lakes and surrounding mountains and glaciers.
+If weather conditions will be good than we definitely will take pictures of methane bubbles which are frozen into ice in Lake Minnewanka.

-Another 2-3 nights we will spend out of the Banff National Park in the small town of Nordegg where our main photo-destination will be Lake Abraham with tons of a methane bubbles as well as some waterfalls, another lakes and frozen rivers.
-Also we will consider visiting Banff and Jasper National Parks.
+2-3 of the nights will be spent out of the Banff National Park in the small town of Nordegg where our main photo-destination will be Lake Abraham with tons of a methane bubbles as well as some waterfalls, lakes, and frozen rivers.
+We also will consider visiting the Banff and Jasper National Parks.

-During this our very first photo-session we will have informal practical workshop We will teach a variety of photo techniques that will help you improve your skills and your artistic vision, focusing on a number of professional tricks for shooting powerful nature images, such as:
+During our very first photo-session we will have an informal practical workshop.
+We will teach a variety of photo techniques that will help you improve your skills and your artistic vision, focusing on a number of professional tricks for shooting powerful nature images, such as: